ST HELENA MOORINGS

 (Visa/Mastercard 6% service charge)

 All visitors will be required to provide proof of medical insurance which is valid and covers you for the duration of your stay.
-This can be obtained on island through Solomonsʼ Insurance Ofﬁce should you not have cover.
+This can be obtained on island through Solomonsʼ Insurance Ofﬁce should you not have cover, this will incur a small fee.
 Visitors should also have sufﬁcient

 funds to maintain themselves during their stay and your passport should be valid for at least 6 months after the expiry of your entry permit.
-Any questions or queries in respect of Immigration should be routed to email@example.com or telephone +290 22626.
-The Immigration Ofﬁce is located at Ogborn House in the Grand Parade.
+Any questions or queries in respect of Immigration should be routed to firstname.lastname@example.org or telephone +290 22626.
+The Immigration Ofﬁce is located at Coleman’s House.

 You will be required to complete a Customs Masterʼs Declaration form.
 You will need to show your original registration document and clearance out from last port of call.
 A crew/passenger list is required.
 You should arrange clearance out during normal ofﬁce hours.
 There is no Customs clearance fee.
 Firearms must be declared.
 Any questions or queries regarding Customs matters should be routed to email@example.com or telephone +290 22287.

-There are dedicated visiting yacht ablutions (showers, toilet and washing facilities) located on the Wharf adjacent to the Yacht Club building (the two storey blue building).
+There are dedicated yacht services (showers, toilet and washing facilities) located at the Wharf at the Yacht Club building (the two storey blue building).
 You can obtain the entry lock code number from the Harbourmaster, ferry, Police

 Weather forecasts, club opening times and other useful information can be found on the Yacht Club notice board.